-- Enroll directly in classes at premier Manipal University where you learn firsthand how to navigate the Indian higher education system
+- Enroll in classes at one of India's premier private universities, Manipal Academy of Higher Education, where you learn firsthand how to navigate the Indian higher education system

 - Study in a similar setup to an American university – but in an Indian setting – with state-of-the-art academic, sport and exercise facilities